phunware/maas-mapping-android-sdk/README.md

 Documentation
 --------------

-MaaSMapping documentation is included in the Documents folder in the repository as both HTML and as a .jar.
+MaaS Mapping documentation is included in the Documents folder in the repository as both HTML and as a .jar.
 You can also find the latest documentation here: http://phunware.github.io/maas-mapping-android-sdk/